Marbella International Film Festival

-The Marbella International Film Festival has been held in Marbella on the Costa del Sol in Spain since 2006.
+The Marbella International Film Festival (Festival Internacional de Cine de Marbella) has been held in Marbella on the Costa del Sol in Spain since 2006.
 It provides a venue for encouraging artists from all parts of the world.

 The festival was started by the New World Trust, a non-profit organization.

 The festival includes an "Art at the Fringe" program where artists in other media may display their work, including sculpture, photographs, fashion, jewelry and performance arts.